 Tiny Courses vs. Signature Courses — Why Smaller Might Be Better for Your Business

 “Create one large, high-ticket signature course” is often touted as the best way to build your brand and income.
-But I believe there is better way, especially if you’re HSP or neuro-spicy.
-A way that doesn’t require you to pour all your energy into one colossal project, only to find yourself exhausted and possibly bored with it over time.
+But I believe there is a better way, especially if you’re a highly sensitive (HSP) coach, consultant or therapist.
+A way that doesn’t require you to pour all your energy into one colossal project, only to find yourself too exhausted or too bored to finish it.

 That’s where tiny courses come in.
 I ignored the advice to go big and instead, slowly built a suite of tiny courses.
 This approach has allowed me to reduce client-facing time without reducing my income.
 It’s an approach that brings simplicity, ease, and more enjoyment into my business — and I think it could do the same for you as well.